 General Medical Council

-All doctors pay a fee to register with the General Medical Council (GMC), and an annual retention fee (ARF) to remain on the GMC's Register of Medical Practitioners.
-We also charge fees for administering the PLAB test, and for Certification applications.
+All doctors pay a fee to register with the General Medical Council (GMC) and an annual retention fee (ARF) to remain on our register.
+A fee is also payable to leave or change your status on the register, or restore your name to the register.

 You can find further information on:

 © Copyright General Medical Council 2016.
 All rights reserved